Nonprofit Statement of Activities | A Comprehensive Guide

 The expenses your organization incurs should all support your mission in some way, whether that’s by funding daily nonprofit operations or a specific project relevant to your mission’s purpose.

-You’re required by FASB 117 to report your expenses by functional classification, meaning you’ll need to at least split up your expenses by administrative, fundraising, and program expenses.
+You’re required by FASB 117 to report your expenses by functional classification, meaning you’ll need to at least split up your expenses by administrative, fundraising, and program costs.

 Some of the operational expenses that your organization will incur include the following: